Finding the Best Places to Retire Since 2006!

 Bowling Green, Kentucky

-Overview: Situated in the rolling hills of western Kentucky, pleasant Bowling Green was once the capital of Confederate Kentucky.
-Today, it is home to Western Kentucky University (23,000 students), a General Motors assembly plant and has grown by 12% during the last decade.
+Situated in the rolling hills of western Kentucky, pleasant Bowling Green was once the capital of Confederate Kentucky.
+Today, it is home to Western Kentucky University (23,000 students) and a General Motors assembly plant.

 Neighborhoods are shaded, and established areas have brick ranch ramblers on large lots.
 Newer sections have sleek Craftsmans, foursquares and transistionals (open floor plans) on smaller lots.

 Population: 75,000 (city proper)